[Reddit Simple Writing Prompt] You just ate the world's last Dorito, just to spite your sister.

-I was scared and could feel a steady stream of sweat rolling slowly down my back.
-Adjusting my position for the hundredth time trying to relieve the numbness beginning in my toes and working its way slowly up my calves, I glanced quickly at my phone to see if it was time yet.
-The bright glare of the screen blinded me briefly and I was left with little wavering sunbursts dancing behind my eyelids.
-It was go time and my pulse began to race as I slowly arose from the fetal position to a slumped shouldered stance, my posture the result of hiding behind a stack of cleaning supplies and mop buckets in the janitor's closet for hours at a time over the past week.
+I was tense and could feel a steady stream of sweat rolling slowly down my back.
+Adjusting my position for what seemed like the hundredth time in an attempt to relieve the numbness beginning in my toes and working its way slowly up my calves, I glanced quickly at my phone to see if it was time yet.
+The bright glare of the screen briefly blinded me, so I was left with little wavering sunbursts dancing behind my eyelids.
+I was able to establish that it was indeed go time and my pulse began to race as I slowly arose from the fetal position to a slumped shouldered stance, my posture the result of hiding behind a stack of cleaning supplies and mop buckets in the janitor's closet for hours at a time over the past week.

 This time I felt ready.
 If my calculations were correct, this caricature of the quintessential bumbling deputy would be heading for the dumper right about now.
 I listened and this creature of habit, true to form, was plodding down a distant hallway.
 I heard...or rather felt the vibration his oversized body made each time he placed one foot in front of the other and he was starting to make that incessant humming sound again.
 Was it the beginning of a song or just the happy response of his body as he neared his nightly date with the toilet bowl?
 Either way, I knew I would have about fifteen minutes to get it done.

-I pushed the closet door outward, in a stealthy manner, and leaving it open a sliver...just in case...sprinted toward the lab.
+I stealthily pushed the closet door outward, and leaving it open a sliver just in case, sprinted toward the lab.
 My bare feet were silent as they met with the linoleum floor.

 The lab was locked and as I drew near, I pulled out the most recent crumpled sheet of paper that held the door code.
 It was changed on a regular basis but fortunately I had discovered some, let's say, sensitive information regarding one of the lab technicians and a certain fetish this creep had, so I’d exhorted this knowledge to my advantage.
 He slipped the crumpled code beneath the door of my cozy temporary home every morning.

 I tiptoed into the inner sanctum.
 It was messy.
 Not at all what I had expected.
-It seemed to be one large break area with varying degrees of coagulated coffee in mugs and empty water bottles strewn about haphazardly; while, on the spotlessly clean counter-tops, evenly spaced petri-like dishes contained orange and dusty crumbs.
-A clipboard with carefully penned notes hung in front of each dish.
+It seemed to be one large break area with varying degrees of coagulated coffee in mugs and empty water bottles strewn about haphazardly; while on spotlessly clean counter-tops, I found six evenly spaced petri-like dishes containing dusty orange crumbs.
+A clipboard with carefully penned notes hung in front of each dish:

-After a tragic accident involving a deep-fat-fryer, Frito Lay Headquarters burned to the ground leaving the world in a state of shock and disbelief as the news spread like wildfire that the recipe to one of the world's most tantalizing, tasty snacks had been lost in that inferno.
+After a tragic accident involving a deep-fat-fryer, a top-secret area of Frito-Lay Headquarters burned to the ground, leaving the world in a state of shock and disbelief, as the news spread like wildfire that the recipe to one of the world's most tantalizing and tasty snacks had been lost in that inferno.
 It eventually surfaced that it was indeed the Nacho Cheese Dorito recipe that had been forever engulfed in the fiery flames.

-After the news, citizens around the world stormed local grocery and convenience stores grabbing everything Frito Lay off the shelves.
-It was 24 hours fraught with violence and destruction, now known as the "Dorito Riots".
-The people lucky enough to grab a few bags of the precious Doritos and escape the angry mobs, sold them at a tremendous profit in back alleys and behind dumpsters until all the chips were just...gone.
+After the news, citizens around the world stormed local grocery and convenience stores grabbing everything Frito-Lay off the shelves.
+It was 24 hours fraught with violence and destruction, known as the "Dorito Riots."
+The people lucky enough to grab a few bags of the precious Doritos and escape the angry mobs, sold them at a tremendous profit from the back-end of unmarked panel-vans and behind dumpsters until all the chips were just...gone.

 A rumor had been circulating regarding a secret kitchen-lab where the last known Nacho Cheese Dorito was being studied and tasted as scientists (along with top chefs) tried to replicate the recipe of the endangered chip.

-My sister and I had an ongoing bet that some day one of us would find and sneak into the secret facility and eat that protected chip.
+My sister and I had an ongoing bet that some day, one of us would find and sneak into the secret facility to devour that protected chip.
 It was silly; I know, but we were insanely competitive so as time went by, it became the sole purpose of our lives.

 So here I stood, after a week's worth of failed attempts, getting ready to realize my dream of winning the bet and owning my sister as my personal go-fer for life.